LegioN2004/Programs/WebDev-stuff/Kirat-cohort-0-1/1.5-Async-Await-Promises/README.md

   - `.then()` is called when the async function resolves
   - Resolve and then(function/anything) is closely related, whatever passes into the resolve reaches inside the then() and then it runs the corresponding logic be it another function and its logic or data.

-- An example promise that immediately resovles:
+- An example of promise that immediately resovles:

 ```javascript
 let p = new Promise(function (resovles) {